-UserApp#RemoteRoleRequest#xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxx createRoleAid find Role By Example With Operator
+UserApp#RemoteRoleRequest#xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxx

+createRoleAid

 Creates a new role with a correlation ID that you provide.
 The correlation ID is used for auditing to link a set of related roles.
 This method returns the DN of the created role.